JJSlabbert/iTilt-digital-hydrometer/README.md

 # INTRODUCTION
-An alternative firmware for the iSpindel WiFi hydrometer developed with the Arduino IDE and using Cayenne cloud service.
+An alternative firmware (ESP8266 and ESP32 compatible) for the iSpindel WiFi hydrometer developed with the Arduino IDE and using Cayenne cloud service.
+This firmware was tested on original iSpindels and my iTilt version using an ESP32 Wemos Lolin.
-The iSpindel is an open source device used to measure the gravity (Density) of beer or cider.
+The iTilt is an open source device used to measure the gravity (Density) of beer or cider.
 It can also be used to calculate the ABV (Alcohol by Volume) of you home brew beer.
-The iSpindel consist of an ESP8266 microcontroller, MPU6050 Gyroscope, battery and battery charger inside a PET Test tube.
-The iSpindel is inserted into your brew before you add yeast.
+The iTpindel consist of an ESP8266 microcontroller (or ESP32), MPU6050 Gyroscope, battery and battery charger inside a PET Test tube.
+The iTilt is inserted into your brew before you add yeast.
 Initially your brew will have a high gravity (density) because of all the sugar in it.
-The iSpindel may tilt at about 60° (from a vertical line) in your brew.
-When your brew starts to ferment and sugar is turned into alcohol, the tilt will become more vertical.
-The gyroscope will continuously monitor this tilt, transform it into gravity and ABV (with a statistical model) and publish the results to the cloud.
+The iTilt may tilt at about 60° (from a vertical line) in your brew.
+When your brew starts to ferment and sugar is turned into alcohol, the tilt angle will reduce and the iTilt will become more vertical.
+The gyroscope will continuously monitor this tilt, transform it into gravity (with a statistical model) and ABV and publish the results to the cloud.

 More info on the iSpindel is available at https://www.ispindel.de/docs/README_en.html and https://github.com/universam1/iSpindel

-This guide is not about building an iSpindel, but about alternative firmware written in the Arduino IDE.
-The standard original firmware code was developed in PlatformIO and publishes data to Ubidots, Bierbot Bricks, Blynk etc and few other services.
+The standard original iSpindel firmware code was developed in PlatformIO and publishes data to Ubidots, Bierbot Bricks, Blynk etc and few other services.
 This original source code is complicated (for me) and I wanted something more simplified publishing to Cayenne https://cayenne.mydevices.com/ since I use Cayenne for my other projects.

 Diffirences between this firmware and the standard original